kokisayshello/Crawler/README.md

 3. Selenium WebDriver - Selenium WebDriver library for Java.
 Add this library to your Java project using a build automation tool like Maven or Gradle
 4. ChromeDriver - ChromeDriver executable file - download the appropriate version of ChromeDriver from the official ChromeDriver website (https://sites.google.com/chromium.org/driver/) and make sure it's in your system's PATH or specify its path in your code.
 5. Chrome Browser - Ensure you have Google Chrome installed on your system
 6. Set up a basic Java project in your IDE where you can copy-paste the Java code.
 Create a Java class within the project to start.
+Make sure to add the all other necessary imports and dependencies in your Java code to work with Selenium's classes and methods